Edgar Kain: Battle of France

 On arrival in Le Bourget on 23 May, from where the group of pilots were to travel to England, Kain and another pilot were ordered to immediately report back to No. 73 Squadron.
 Once back at Gaye, the two pilots were put on administrative duties and Kain did not fly again until 25 May.
 That day he led a section in a morning patrol, during which he destroyed a Do 17 but had to then make an emergency landing back at Gaye due to damage inflicted on his Hurricane by machine-gun fire from the bomber's rear gunner.
 The next day, in a replacement Hurricane, he shot down a Hs 126 near Bouillon.
 The situation in France was now deteriorating; the French army was defending the line along the Somme and Aisne with the fighter squadrons of the AASF operating in support, while the BEF was being evacuated from Dunkirk.
 Kain's focus for 26 May was introducing new pilots to operational duties.
 The following day, the squadron was operating from a forward base at Boos-Rouen, alongside No. 501 Squadron.
 It was the subject of a bombing raid during which Kain met Ginger Lacey, who later became one of the RAF's highest scoring flying aces of the war.
 According to Lacey's biographer, the two were sheltering in what turned out to be a petrol dump.
 Later in the day, while on a patrol over Boos-Rouen, Kain shot down a Do 17.

 By this time Kain was very fatigued.
 Many of his fellow pilots had become casualties or been sent back to the United Kingdom, leaving him as one of the few still remaining of the squadron's original flying roster.
 Other pilots noted he was increasingly preoccupied and nervous.
 Although he flew patrols on 28 May, Kain saw little action and for the next two days he was grounded by No. 73 Squadron's commander.
-He resumed flying on 31 May, leading a section in an uneventful mission providing cover for Fairey Battle bombers targeting German forces southeast of Reims.
+He resumed flying on 31 May, leading a section in an uneventful mission providing cover for Fairey Battle bombers attacking German forces southeast of Reims.
 The first two days of June were quiet, but then the squadron received orders to move to Le Mans and operate from an advanced airfield at Échemines.
 Kain led a flight of Hurricanes there early in the morning of 3 June; they then covered the move of the ground crew and administrative staff to Le Mans.
 He did not fly the next day and flew a single patrol on 5 June, protecting the airfield.
 He sighted a Bf 109 and pursued it to near Reims, where he shot it down.